sbshrey/splinter/docker/kubernetes/README.md

    ![alt text](images/bubba-8-takespace.png "Bob takes a space")

-You can continue playing this game, start new games, or create new gamerooms.
+You can continue playing this game, start new games, or create new supplychains.

-## Step 8: Stop the Gameroom Demo
+## Step 8: Stop the Supplychain Demo

 Once you're finished playing, clean up by deleting the local Minikube cluster.
 This will remove all data and state.
-If you want to run Gameroom again, you'll have to start at the beginning of the walkthrough.
+If you want to run Supplychain again, you'll have to start at the beginning of the walkthrough.

 `$ minikube delete`